waqasbhatti/astroph-coffee/INSTALL.md

 * itsdangerous
 * py2-ipaddress
 * numpy (for calculating relevancy scores for search results)
-* python-levenstein (for matching local author names)
+* python-levenshtein (for matching local author names)
 * fuzzywuzzy (for matching local author names)

 After this, the Makefile will compile a custom version of the sqlite3 shell;